 The implementation of youth policy has been decentralized to the municipalities.
 Since 2015, individual Dutch municipalities carry responsibility for the whole range of care for children, young people and families in need of support and assistance, including mental health provisions.
 Important for local policy are the Participation Act (2014), the Youth Act (2015) and the Social Support Act (2015).

 The municipalities manage a wide range of services for children and families, from universal and preventive services to specialized - both voluntary and compulsory - care for children and young people from birth to 18 years of age.
 Each municipality bases its local youth policy on what is needed and available at local level, preferably together with citizens and stakeholders in their own local settings.
-Youth policies related to the eight themes in the Netherlands are described in general in the following chapters, illustrated with numerous national and local examples and projects.
+Youth policies related to the eight themes of the EU Youth Strategy in the Netherlands are described in general in the following chapters, illustrated with numerous national and local examples and projects.

 Ratio (%) of young people in the total population (2017): Eurostat, yth_demo_020 [data extracted on 4/09/2018].